Reviews, Best Prices, Comparisons, Expert Buying Guides

 Summary of Key Points:

-• Internal Storage: The Nexus 6 provided 32GB and 64GB internal storage options, utilizing eMMC technology for reliable and fast performance.
+Internal Storage: The Nexus 6 came in 32GB and 64GB internal storage, and it used eMMC technology for fast and reliable performance.

-• Comparisons: Devices like the Samsung Galaxy S5 and HTC One M8 demonstrated the advantages of expandable storage, highlighting the trade-offs made by the Nexus 6.
+Comparisons: The Samsung Galaxy S5 and HTC One M8 showed the gains of expandable stor-age that disclosed the disadvantages of the Nexus 6 risks.